streamdata-gallery-organizations/datadog/_listings/datadog/monitormonitor-id-put-openapi.md

       parameters:
       - in: query
         name: graph_def
-        description: ' can be used instead of metric_query'
+        description: can be used instead of metric_query
         type: string
       responses:
         200: